Located in the Jungfrau Region, Schynige Platte makes the ideal day or half-day trip from Interlaken.

 Best time to visit Schynige Platte

-If you want to visit, do bear in mind that the cogwheel railway and attractions of Schynige Platte are only open during the summer season, between late May and late October.
-The operating dates for 2022 are 26 May to 23 October.
+If you want to visit, do bear in mind that the cogwheel railway and attractions of Schynige Platte are only open during the summer season, usually between late May and late October.
+Note that there will be a later start to the season in 2023 with operating dates from 1 July to 22 October.

 The best time to see the Alpine flowers in the meadows and at the botanical garden is during June, July and August, though certain species can also be seen in spring and autumn.